Image

 • an electronic fluency device, if you know this is something that would help you.
 (See Apps & Devices.)

 Applying for funding for these will depend if you're in further or higher education.
-See below for more:
+In College, it might be through Learning Support.
+In University, it might be through Disabled Students' Allowances (DSA).
+See below for more details:

 Further education